KlimaDAO/klimadao/README.md

 We follow these rules:

-- always add an ID to each translation
+- Don't use ids, except for very long strings.
-- extract the source translation with `npm run extract-strings:dev`
+- Extract the source translation with `npm run extract-strings:dev`
-- commit source language files "en" only
+- Commit source language files "en" only

 ### For translators